The persecution of Christians is on the rise worldwide

 ISIS and other Islamist militant groups committed genocide in Syria and Iraq.

-In Iraq, the exodus of Christians has continued to be very severe, but hope is on the horizon with communities returning to their homes on the Nineveh Plains.
+In Iraq, the exodus of Christians has continued to be very severe, but hope has been on the horizon with Christians returning to their homes on the Nineveh Plains.
+However, a new ACN report on the situation puts spotlight on the need for the international community to do more to protect Christians in northern Iraq.

 This same exodus is threatening the survival of Christianity in parts of Syria, including Aleppo, formerly home to one of the largest Christian communities in the whole of the Middle East.